humberto-ortiz/pelican-test/content/pages/teaching/bioinf2020.md

 ## Textbook:

-<a href="https://mitpress.mit.edu/books/introduction-bioinformatics-algorithms">An Introduction to Bioinformatics Algorithms</a>
+<a href="https://mitpress.mit.edu/books/introduction-bioinformatics-algorithms">An Introduction to Bioinformatics Algorithms</a>.
-Neil C. Jones and Pavel A. Pevzner
+Neil C. Jones and Pavel A. Pevzner.
 ISBN-10:
 0-262-10106-8
 ISBN-13: